-A case can be disposed of prior to trial when there is no evidence for the claims alleged or when there is no issue of material fact, and the movant is entitled to judgement as a matter of law.
-When a case is disposed for either of those reasons, it is called a summary judgment.
-Governed by TRCP 166a, there are two types, the Traditional Summary Judgment and the No Evidence Summary Judgment.
+A case can be disposed of prior to trial when there is no evidence for the claims alleged or when there is no issue of material fact, and the movant is entitled to judgment as a matter of law.
+When a case is disposed of for either of those reasons, it is called a summary judgment.
+Governed by TRCP 166a, the rules explicitly recognize three structural formats for these motions: a Traditional Motion for Summary Judgment, a No-Evidence Motion for Summary Judgment, or a Combined Motion for Traditional and No-Evidence Summary Judgment.
 Tex.
 R. Civ.
 P. 166a.

 According to the Texas Supreme Court, a summary judgment is appropriate if reasonable people agree with the conclusion based on the evidence of the case.
-The court also advised appellate courts not to “disregard the evidence supporting the motion,” also adding that “although a reviewing court must consider all the summary judgment evidence on file, in some cases that review will effectively be restricted to the evidence contrary to the motion.”
+The court also advised appellate courts not to “disregard the evidence supporting the motion,” adding that “although a reviewing court must consider all the summary judgment evidence on file, in some cases that review will effectively be restricted to the evidence contrary to the motion.”
 City of Keller v.
 Wilson, 168 S.W.3d 816, 824-825 (Tex.
 2005).
+While the 2026 amendments radically altered the procedural timeline, the underlying substantive legal standards for granting or denying summary judgment remain unchanged.

 Summary Judgment Motion